mennovanslooten/mockqa/README.md

     <script src="js/jquery.min.js"></script>
     <script src="mockqa/mockqa.js"></script>

-## Writing tests
+### Writing tests

-Tests are written in a special format designed for simplicity and readability.
-This is best illustrated with an example:
+Tests are written in a special format designed for simplicity and readability:

-    # This is a commment.
+    # This is a comment.
 Comments and empty lines are ignored

-    # Every line is a command.
-Commands have an action and a target.
+    # Other lines are commands.
+Most commands have an action and a target.
     # [action]        [target]

     click             #my-button

-    # Some actions require an extra argument
+    # Some actions require an argument
     # [action]        [target]         [argument]

     type              #my-input        Hello, world.